Here are the basics

 How do I get in touch with you?

-Via Google+.
+Via the Chrome web store.
 Here you can report bugs, suggest improvements and ask anything you want.

 Will this extension wake me up in the morning?

 Possibly.
 But for that to work, you'll need to set a reminder and leave your computer switched on within earshot while you sleep.
 So if your computer goes into standby, you oversleep and miss your train/interview/breakfast, I won't be held responsible.
 I recommend an alarm clock, reliable family member or special friend as a more robust solution.

 It makes very heavy use of the HTML5 Canvas element and some maths to draw the clock.
 A full description can be found here.
 This, coupled with the native Chrome extension, notification, alarms and storage sync APIs gives you what you see.

 Why did you write this?